Plumergat

 Plumergat (Pluvergad) is a commune in the Morbihan department of Brittany in north-western France.
-Inhabitants of Plumergat are called in French Plumergatais.

 Geography

 Plumergat is located 10 km northeast of Auray, 15 km northwest of Vannes and 34 km east of Lorient.
 Plumergat is border by Sainte-Anne-d'Auray and Pluneret to the south.
 The village of Meriadec, which has 700 inhabitants, is divided in two between Pluneret and Plumergat.

-Map
+Population

+Inhabitants of Plumergat are called in French Plumergatais.

 Breton language

 In 2011, 6.6% of the children attended the bilingual schools in primary education.